stackhpc/stackhpc-kayobe-config/README.rst

   ``development`` distribution also available to cloud nodes using the ``production`` distribution.
 Typically this would be done only once the new packages have been validated in a development or staging environment.
+* ``pulp-container-sync.yml``: Pull container images from Ark to the local Pulp.
+This will create a new repository version (snapshot) for each repository in the local Pulp server when new image tags are available.
+The new image tags will not be available to cloud nodes until they have been published.
+* ``pulp-container-publish.yml``: Publish synchronised container images in the local Pulp.
+This will make synchonised container images available to cloud nodes.

 Resources
 =========